Update: ‘Build Quality’ and ‘Changes expected on the Cybertruck production model’ sub-sections of the ‘Tesla Cybertruck design’ section updated.

 |Tri-motor AWD||USD 69,900|

-Whole Mars Catalog said in a post on Twitter that a new quad-motor variant will join the range, while the single-motor variant is under consideration for cancellation.
-Musk said in response to the speculation on Twitter that Tesla will produce a quad-motor Cybertruck first, confirming the new variant.
-Musk didn’t say anything about axing the single-motor variant, though.
+Whole Mars Catalog said in a post on Twitter in December 2021 that a new quad-motor variant will join the range, while the single-motor variant is under consideration for cancellation.
+Musk said in response to the speculation on Twitter that Tesla will produce a quad-motor Cybertruck first, confirming the new top-end variant.

 Tesla Cybertruck design